 - · Custom signing certificate for Secure Socket Layer (SSL) certificate. - · Signed firmware updates. - User authentication through Microsoft Active Directory, generic Lightweight Directory Access Protocol (LDAP) Directory Service, or locally administered user IDs and passwords. - Two-factor authentication using the Smart-Card logon feature.
-The two-factor authentication is based on the physical smart card and the smart card PIN. - Single Sign-On and Public Key Authentication. - Role-based authorization, to configure specific privileges for each user. - SNMPv3 authentication for user accounts stored locally in the iDRAC.
-It is recommended to use this, but it is disabled by default. - User ID and password configuration. - Default login password modification.
+The two-factor authentication is based on the physical smart card and the smart card PIN.

-- · Set user passwords and BIOS passwords using one-way hash format for improved security. - FIPS 140-2 Level 1 capability. - Support for TLS 1.2, 1.1, and 1.0.
-To enhance security, default setting is TLS 1.1 and higher. - SMCLP and web interfaces that support 128 bit and 40-bit encryption (for countries where 128 bit is not acceptable), using the TLS 1.2 standard.
+- · Single Sign-On and Public Key Authentication. - · Role-based authorization, to configure specific privileges for each user. - · SNMPv3 authentication for user accounts stored locally in the iDRAC.
+It is recommended to use this, but it is disabled by default. - · User ID and password configuration. - · Default login password modification. - · Set user passwords and BIOS passwords using one-way hash format for improved security. - · FIPS 140-2 Level 1 capability. - Support for TLS 1.2, 1.1, and 1.0.
+To enhance security, default setting is TLS 1.2 and higher. - SMCLP and web interfaces that support 128 bit and 40-bit encryption (for countries where 128 bit is not acceptable), using the TLS 1.2 standard. - i NOTE: To ensure a secure connection, Dell recommends using TLS 1.2 and higher. - · Session time-out configuration (in seconds). - · Configurable IP ports (for HTTP, HTTPS, SSH, Telnet, Virtual Console, and Virtual Media). - NOTE: Telnet does not support SSL encryption and is disabled by default. - · Secure Shell (SSH) that uses an encrypted transport layer for higher security. - Login failure limits per IP address, with login blocking from that IP address when the limit is exceeded. - · Limited IP address range for clients connecting to iDRAC. - · Dedicated Gigabit Ethernet adapter available on rack and tower servers (additional hardware may be required).

-(i) NOTE: To ensure a secure connection, Dell recommends using TLS 1.1 and higher.
+New features added

-- · Session time-out configuration (in seconds). - · Configurable IP ports (for HTTP, HTTPS, SSH, Telnet, Virtual Console, and Virtual Media).
+This section provides the list of new features added in the following releases:

-(i) NOTE: Telnet does not support SSL encryption and is disabled by default.
+- Firmware version 4.10.10.10 - Firmware version 4.00.00.00

-- Secure Shell (SSH) that uses an encrypted transport layer for higher security. - · Login failure limits per IP address, with login blocking from that IP address when the limit is exceeded. - · Limited IP address range for clients connecting to iDRAC. - · Dedicated Gigabit Ethernet adapter available on rack and tower servers (additional hardware may be required).
+Firmware version 4.10.10.10

-New in this release
+Following feature is added in this release: